karthiknish/uk-visa/CONTENTFUL_SETUP.md

 ## Security Considerations

 - The Management Token has write access to your Contentful space, so keep it secure
-- Never expose your API keys in client-side code
+- Never expose your API keys in client-side code or commit them to version control
+- Always use environment variables to store sensitive information
 - Consider adding rate limiting to the API endpoint to prevent abuse
+- Regularly rotate your API keys for enhanced security
+- Use environment-specific API keys (development, staging, production)
+- Set appropriate access permissions in Contentful for each API key